So you’re looking to learn how to increase bench press strength?

 My go-to rest period has always been two minutes in between working sets when I am working out for strength.
 I can recommend using that as your baseline rest period.
 Varying your rest period is one of the simpler straight forward ways to avoid being acclimated.
 Scheduling your rest periods ahead of time is such an easy way to keep your workouts mixed up.

 I do stress being precise with your rest periods though.
 It is not uncommon for people to befuddle their progress by varying their rest periods without even knowing it.
 They tend to go through sets based on how they feel instead of keeping track with a stopwatch.
 Don’t do that.
-If you are serious about learning how to increase bench press strength, you need to log your progress.
+If you are serious about learning how to build bench press strength, you need to log your progress.

 Use the Incline and Decline to Ensure That You Are Hitting All Areas of Your Chest

-Looking to improve your flat bench press strength?
+Looking to improve your flat bench strength?
 Then, of course, you should be on the flat bench the most.

 The way it works is simple; the incline bench puts more emphasis on your upper chest.
 While the decline bench puts more emphasis on the lower torso.
 I suggest utilizing one or the other at least four times every six weeks.
 Try 3 or 4 working sets with the incline or decline as your second exercise after the flat bench.